callumnelson/battle-of-the-books/README.md

 ## Attributions 🤩

-* First and foremost, thank you to the teachers in my life who inspired this app and gave feedback along the way.
+* First and foremost, thank you to the teachers in my life who inspired this app and gave invaluable feedback along the way.
 * Thanks to the easy-to-use Font Awesome Icon Library, which can be found [here](https://fontawesome.com/icons)

 ## Ice Box Features ⏭️